 - Memory loss

 - Consistent numbness, pain, or tingling in fingers or toes

 - Weight gain

 Hormone therapy.
-If you have a type of tumor called estrogen receptive, you might get hormone therapy drugs.
+If you have a type of tumor called estrogen and/or progesterone receptor positive, you might get hormone therapy drugs.
 Many of them can lead to weaker bones (osteoporosis).
 One drug, tamoxifen, may raise your risk for serious medical issues like stroke, blood clots, and uterine cancer.
 Tamoxifen also may cause: